Eugene Field Branch Library Bond Updates

 Renovation construction includes:

-• Redesign of entrance and book return
+• Redesign of the entrance and book return

-• Improvement of building systems including: HVAC, restrooms, life safety, surveillance, access control, IT, communication systems, electrical & lighting
+• Improvement of building systems, including: HVAC, restrooms, life safety, surveillance, access control, IT, communication systems, electrical & lighting

 • New finishes, furniture, fixtures, and signage.